Women's History Month

 When women are successful – when they strike out with determination to make changes in our world whether they’re in scientific, sports, political, business, or personal arenas – we are all successful.
 As we celebrate the amazing history of women’s success, let us determine what tools are needed to continue this march toward progress.
 It’s time for women — all women — to become the leaders we are born to be.

 Texas Governor Ann Richards combined a love of Texas with a love of politics.
 A public schoolteacher, county commissioner, state treasurer, and governor, Ann Richards charged forward with her feminism, one-liners, and her love of progressive policies.
-Her meteoric rise and fall in Texas state leadership is still the stuff of legends in politics, and her face is currently emblazoned on banners in Austin in a public art installation.
+Her meteoric rise and fall in Texas state leadership is still the stuff of legends in politics, and her face emblazoned banners in Austin in a public art installation.

 You can read about it here: https://downtownaustin.com/ann-richards-art-project/